Looking to kick-start your recovery? Wyla offers detox to recovery, all under the same roof!

-- practical living skills, social, recreational and vocations programs
+- Practical living skills, social, recreational and vocational programs

 MERIT referred clients who are required to complete a 12-week treatment as per their legal orders will complete the six-week program in two cycles with an additional booklet provided in stage two.